ProjectSegfault/transparency/finance/2022/September.md

-# Finances for July 2022:
+# Finances for September 2022:

 ## One time donations: